wfrierson/wmm/cran-comments.md

 Submission date: 2021-03-17

 Notes: Prior CRAN reviewer recommended changing CRAN URLs in README to the canonical form.
 Complied and resubmitted.

+### Submission 6
+Submission date: 2021-09-04

+Notes: A NOAA researcher requested that I remove the coefficient files and URLs from the package, as well as recommend users to IGRF model for historical magnetic field calculations.